 Spelunky had humble beginnings as an open-source game creator Derek Yu shared on forums.
 The original version was officially released in 2008, but it only gained widespread popularity with the enhanced version in 2012.
 In our estimation, Spelunky is not only one of the best indie games of all time, but one of the greatest games ever made.

 A rogue-like sidescroller, you play as an adventurer who works their way down procedurally generated rooms, avoiding baddies and acquiring gold and useful items along the way.
 Once you die, and death comes often, you have to start from the beginner.

 Spelunky only has four worlds with four levels apiece, but it’s littered with secret areas.
 Add on the fact that each playthrough is different and Spelunky has some serious legs.
 It’s a truly remarkable game that should be played by anyone with a remote interest in 2D platformers.

-Before making waves on the Nintendo Switch, Hollow Knight began its life on PC.
-Starring an insect knight holding a needle sword, this 2D Metroidvania is one of the very best around.
+Before making waves as a Nintendo Switch game, Hollow Knight began its life on PC.
+Starring an insect knight holding a needle sword, this 2D Metroidvania game is one of the very best around.
 With an absolutely massive map and a progression system that compels you to explore, Hollow Knight has a feeling of wonder that few games in the genre have been able to replicate.

 The dodge-centric combat is reminiscent of Dark Souls — tough but fair.
 Over the course of the 30-plus hour adventure, Hollow Knight offers some of the most rewarding combat and platforming sequences seen in a Metroidvania.